 them.
 Where needs are unmet and a relationship is not secure, negative cycles

 can begin to dominate the relationship.
-When I work with couples, I work actively
+When we work with couples, we work

-in the moment, helping you move towards a more secure attachment style with
+actively in the moment, helping you move towards a more secure attachment

-your partner and encouraging you to take the risks that you are ready for.
-Since
+style with your partner and encouraging you to take the risks that you are ready

-most wounds are created in relationship, they are best healed in relationship as
+for.
+Since most wounds are created in relationship, they are best healed in

-well.
-This is why I believe in couples therapy as an excellent vehicle for both
+relationship as well.
+This is why couples therapy can be an excellent vehicle for

 Most couples, by the time they enter into therapy, have become so disconnected